mu-tao/safe-transfer/README.md

 ---

 ### Step 3 Run the script to print the transfer
-Run the `safe_transfer.py` script, passing your `old_wallet` name and the ss58_encoded address of the wallet you want to transfer funds to.
+Run the `safe_transfer.py` script, passing your `--old_wallet` name and the ss58_encoded `--new_wallet_address` of the wallet you want to transfer funds to.

 > Note:
-> 1. This must be run on the machine with the old_wallet who's key is potentially compromised.
+> 1. You must run this on a machine where the old_wallet exists.
-> 2. The safe_transfer script does NOT execute this command it simply creates it and prints it to the screen.
+> 2. The `safe_transfer.py` script does **NOT execute the transfer** it simply creates it and prints it to the screen.
-> 3. Make sure that YOU own the other wallet who's address you pass to the script.
+> 3. Make sure that **YOU** own the other wallet you passed to the script `--new_wallet_address`.
 For instance, check for this value on the Bittensor wallet extension.
 > Or run `btcli w list` to see the addresses of other wallet's available for the transfer.

 ```bash